Keyword

 Resolution

-• EVHOE surveys have been providing observational data on bentho-demersal communities on the continental shelves of the Bay of Biscay and the Celtic Sea for more than 30 years.
-The surveys operate a standardized fishing gear and are conducted on the continental shelves from 15 to 600 m depth, usually in the fourth quarter of the year, starting at the end of October.
-The main objectives are the monitoring of 22 stocks of benthic fish species and 10 cephalopods from the North-East Atlantic.
-The data also provide a description of regional diversity by including 250 taxa of fish and 45 taxa of cephalopods and others “commercial” invertebrates.
-The dataset is structured in 3 tables providing information on stations, numbers, biomass of observed species and size distributions for a selection of species.
+• EVHOE (« Evaluation Halieutique de l’Ouest Européen ») surveys provide observational data on bentho-demersal communities on the continental shelves of the Bay of Biscay and the Celtic Sea for more than 30 years.
+The surveys operate a standardized bottom trawling gear and are conducted from 15 to 600 m depth, usually in the fourth quarter of the year, starting at the end of October.
+The main objectives are the monitoring of 22 commercial stocks of fish species and 10 cephalopods from the North-East Atlantic.
+The dataset also provide a description of regional diversity, including 250 taxa of fish, 45 taxa of cephalopods and others “commercial” invertebrates and, from 2008, more than 350 other taxa of benthic invertebrates.
+The acquisition of this dataset, organised by IFREMER, is steered by the IBTS working group organised within the framework of ICES.
+It is being funded by the European DCMAP programme, in coordination with the French Directorate-General for Maritime Affairs, Fisheries and Aquaculture (DGAMPA).
 This dataset is of great interest for the long-term monitoring of the continental shelves of the Bay of Biscay and the Celtic Sea.
 Moreover, on a larger scale, by being integrated into a European network of bottom trawl surveys, these data play an essential role in studying the evolution of ecosystems from continental shelves to the scale of the eastern North Atlantic.
+From April 2025, the proposed data have been updated in the latest standard format recognised by IFREMER (‘ELFIC’ format).
+The 5 data tables are compiled in a .zip file which also contains a document detailing the content of each table and their respective data fields.

 • EMODnet Chemistry aims to provide access to marine chemistry datasets and derived data products concerning eutrophication, acidity and contaminants.
 The importance of the selected substances and other parameters relates to the Marine Strategy Framework Directive (MSFD).
 This European aggregated dataset contains all unrestricted EMODnet Chemistry data on potential hazardous substances, despite the fact that some data might not be related to pollution (e.g. collected by deep corer).
 Temperature, salinity and additional parameters are included when available.
 It covers the Artic Ocean, the North East Atlantic, the Greater North Sea and Celtic Seas, the Baltic Sea, the Mediterranean Sea and the Black Sea.
 It is produced by the merging of the regional data sets for the above mentioned six regions.
 Regional datasets were harmonised and validated regionally by: 'Institute of Marine Research - Norwegian Marine Data Centre (NMD)' (Norway), 'IFREMER / IDM / SISMER - Scientific Information Systems for the SEA' (France), 'Aarhus University, Department of Bioscience, Marine Ecology Roskilde' (Denmark), 'Swedish Meteorological and Hydrological Institute (SMHI)' (Sweden), 'Hellenic Centre for Marine Research, Hellenic National Oceanographic Data Centre (HCMR/HNODC)' (Greece) and 'National Institute for Marine Research and Development 'Grigore Antipa' (Romania).
 Regional datasets concerning contaminants are automatically harvested and the resulting collections are harmonised and validated using ODV Software and following a common methodology for all sea regions ( https://doi.org/10.6092/8b52e8d7-dc92-4305-9337-7634a5cae3f4).
 Parameter names are based on P01 vocabulary, which relates to BODC Parameter Usage Vocabulary and is available at: https://vocab.nerc.ac.uk/search_nvs/P01/.
 The European aggregated and harmonized contaminant dataset contains water, sediment and biota profiles and timeseries.
 The temporal coverage is 1970–2024 for water measurements, 1966–2023 for sediment measurements and 1972–2022 for biota measurements.
 The European aggregated and harmonized contaminant dataset can be downloaded as an ODV spreadsheet, which is composed of a metadata header followed by tab separated values.
 This spreadsheet can be imported into ODV Software for visualization (more information can be found at: https://www.seadatanet.org/Software/ODV).
 In addition, the same dataset is offered also as a txt file in a long/vertical format, in which each P01 measurement is a record line.
 Additionally, there are a series of columns that split P01 terms into subcomponents (substance, CAS number, matrix...).
 This transposed format is more adapted to worksheet applications (e.g. LibreOffice Calc).